aclel/deco3801/README.md

-# Flood Monitoring System
+# WaterWatcher

-The Flood Monitoring System is a data management solution which is used to manage buoys that have been deployed to waterways.
+WaterWatcher is a data management solution which is used to manage and collect data from buoys that have been deployed to waterways throughout South-East Queensland and other regions throughout the world.

-#####It has 3 main components:
+WaterWatcher has 3 main components:
 - Server
 - Web App
 - iOS App

 ## Server